An App for People Who Learn Hard Things

 Doodles

 A Focus Mode that opens a full-screen drawing canvas.
-Sketch diagrams, maps, and visual notes for any topic, Draw as many doodles as you need, per subject.
+Sketch diagrams, maps, and visual models for any topic.
+Preview any doodle inline from the main board without entering full focus.
 Some knowledge is easier to own when you can draw it.

 Questions